macs30123-s24/final-project-online_abortion_discourse/README.md

 ## Conclusion
 Overall, the project showcases the power and effectiveness of using PySpark for large-scale data analysis.
 As mentioned several times, the majority of this project would have not been possible without the capabilities of parallel processing and distribution granted by PySpark and the features within it.

+Through this analysis, I have observed frequent shifts in abortion discourse on an annual basis, which appears to be related to changes in significant political figures and events.
+However, a more noteworthy trend appeared within the bigram and temporal topic analysis.
+These results suggest a slight shift away from a previously overwhelming 'Pro-Life' rhetoric.
+Although it is important to emphasize that these results warrant further investigation before drawing any conclusions, these findings offer valuable insights into the potential evolution of abortion discourse and attitudes.

-Throughout this project, I have become increasingly comfortable with PySpark, and I am excited to continue with a deeper analysis and understanding of both these subreddits.
+Throughout this project, I have become increasingly comfortable with PySpark, and I am excited to continue with a deeper analysis and understanding of this Subreddit, and the discourse within it.
 Further, I expect to branch out to other ideologically different Subreddits to get a broader understanding of Abortion Discourse on Reddit.

 ## Navigating this Repo